manasthakur/learn-vim/modules/module4.md

 ##### Extra dose:
 Note that ctags maintains a stack of your jump-locations.
 Thus, you can keep jumping from one function-call to another using `Ctrl-]`, and pop back repeatedly using `Ctrl-t`.
+Check out `:help tags` to learn more about using tags in Vim.

-**Cscope** is an even advanced tool that not only supersedes what ctags does, but also lets you jump to the call-sites of a method.
+**Cscope** is an advanced tool that mostly supersedes what ctags does, and also lets you jump to the call-sites of a method.
 Post installation, similar to ctags, you first need to build a database for cscope.
 For example, to build a cscope-database for all the cpp files in your directory, use:
 ```
 find . -name '*.cpp' > cscope.files
-cscope -Rb	" Build cscope-database recursively (in a file `cscope.out`)
+cscope -Rb	" Build cscope-database recursively (in a file 'cscope.out')
 ```

 Now let's say you want to get all the call-sites of the method `foo`.
-Stay over the function header and type `Ctrl-\ c` to get the list of all the callers of `foo`.
+Stay over the function header and type `Ctrl-\ c` to get the list of all the callers of `foo` (if you are using the file containing default mappings from the cscope website).
 Refer to the [cscope website](http://cscope.sourceforge.net/) to learn about many other features of cscope.

 ### Indenting code